LinusMolin98/Healthy-Habits/README.md

 - Font Awesome kit used for social media icons.
 - CSS and coding references from Stack Overflow, YouTube, and Code Institute modules.

-Congratulations on creating Healthy Habits!
-Remember to maintain a healthy commit history and file organization for a polished project portfolio.